ctrl-Ravi/LogisticRegressionProject/README.md

 ## Deployment

 The model can be deployed using various cloud platforms like Heroku, AWS, or Google Cloud Platform.
-Detailed instructions for deployment can be found in the [`deployment.md`](deployment.md) file.

 ## Contributing

 If you want to contribute to this project, feel free to fork the repository and submit a pull request with your proposed changes.